New Classes of Facets for Complementarity Knapsack Problems: New families of facet-defining inequalities

-Here we briefly mention the main difference between our complementarity pack inequalities and those lifted cover inequalities \eqref{facet_de_1} and \eqref{facet_de_2}.
-As introduced in \cite{de2014branch}, \eqref{facet_de_1} and \eqref{facet_de_2} are both obtained through sequential lifting of the original cover inequalities $\sum_{ij \in C}a_{ij}x_{ij} \leq b$.
-For a complete survey about lifting procedure, We refer the reader to Section 3 in \cite{hojny2019knapsack}.
-One fundamental property of all lifting procedures is, the difference between the original inequality and the lifted version of the inequality only occurs on the coefficients of variables that do not appear in the original inequality.
-In the cases of lifted cover inequalities \eqref{facet_de_1} and \eqref{facet_de_2}, one can easily verify that the coefficients of those variables $x_{ij}$ for $ij \in C$ remain to be $a_{ij}$.
-However, for the complementarity pack inequalities \eqref{ieq: 2}, \eqref{ieq: 3} and \eqref{ieq: 4}, the coefficients of variables $x_{ij}$ for $ij \in P$ all increase.
-This implies that our complementarity pack inequalities cannot be easily obtained through some lifting process of inequality $\sum_{ij \in P}a_{ij} x_{ij} \leq b$.
+Here we briefly mention the main difference between our complementarity pack inequalities and the lifted cover inequalities \eqref{facet_de_1} and \eqref{facet_de_2}.
+As discussed in \cite{de2014branch}, \eqref{facet_de_1} and \eqref{facet_de_2} are both obtained through sequential lifting of the original cover inequalities $\sum_{ij \in C}a_{ij}x_{ij} \leq b$.
+For a complete survey about lifting procedures, we refer the reader to Section 3 in \cite{hojny2019knapsack}.
+One fundamental property of all lifting procedures is that the difference between the original inequality and the lifted version of the inequality only occurs on the coefficients of variables that do not appear in the original inequality.
+In the cases of lifted cover inequalities \eqref{facet_de_1} and \eqref{facet_de_2}, one can easily verify that the coefficients of variables $x_{ij}$, for $ij \in C$, remain equal to $a_{ij}$.
+However, in the complementarity pack inequalities \eqref{ieq: 2}, \eqref{ieq: 3}, \eqref{ieq: 4}, the coefficients of variables $x_{ij}$, for $ij \in P$, all increase.
+This implies that our complementarity pack inequalities cannot be easily obtained through some lifting process of the inequality $\sum_{ij \in P}a_{ij} x_{ij} \leq b$.